llaammbbddaa/youtubeStorage/README.md

 the fact that i wrote it for mp3 and mp4 isnt super *"correct"*, as youtube can also use stuff like .opus and whatnot

-*you will also have to give the file permissions, yk if you wanna run it directly* chmod +x ytStorage.py
+### *you will also have to give the file permissions, yk if you wanna run it directly*
+chmod +x ytStorage.py

+### you can pipe the output to a text file for later reference
+./ytStorage.py youtube.com/@ChannelName > informationHere.txt